What’s the best rat bait? Dr Stockum weighs in

 There you have it, EVERYONE loves chocolate, even rats!
 It’s the best bait for New Zealand's introduced Norway rats and even those pesky black rats.

-If you’re trapping at home, starting with our chocolate-based lure is an awesome place to begin your trapping, and if you’re still left wondering, “what's the best rat bait?" please get in touch!
+If you’re trapping at home, starting with our chocolate-based lure or nut butter formula lure is an awesome place to begin your trapping, and if you’re still left wondering, “what's the best rat bait?" please get in touch!
 We’d love to help you with your trapping questions.